 Homeless survival lessons – Shelter in a time of need

-For the homeless, shelter is probably the most important, basic needs of them all and they have developed ways to make this a priority.
+For the homeless, a shelter is probably the most critical, fundamental needs of them all.
+They have developed ways to make this a priority.
 No matter the situation you’re in, a safe and warm place to rest is a given.
-Dan, 54, after living on the streets for several years is now working for a community shelter and was able to share some of his homeless survival lessons when it comes to securing a shelter.
+Dan, 54, after living on the streets for several years is now working for a community shelter.
+He was able to share some of his homeless survival lessons when it comes to securing a shelter.

-You have to look for the following three major aspects when choosing a shelter: protection from the elements, warmth and concealment.
+You have to look for the following three significant aspects when choosing a shelter: protection from the elements, warmth, and concealment.
 There aren’t many options available and the following ones are the most exploited ones:

 If you have a car, you are one of the lucky ones and it will become your ideal cover.
-Having access to a Wal-Mart parking, a major hotel chain or any other 24 hour parking will keep you safe and you’re less likely to have someone paying you a visit.
+Having access to a Wal-Mart parking, a major hotel chain or any other 24-hour parking will keep you safe and you’re less likely to have someone visiting you.
 Your car can provide you with heat and power for devices such as cell phones.
 The best part is that you can move your shelter and get away from any unpleasant situation.

 Suggested reading: How to make a tarp shelter – 15 designs with pictures

 Moisture is your biggest enemy and it will compromise both hygiene and warmth.
-You should avoid sleeping directly on the ground because the cold will permeate your body quickly and hypothermia can set in.
+You should avoid sleeping directly on the ground because the cold will permeate your body quickly.
+Hypothermia can set in and medical aid is not available.
 Always build a bed from cardboard, tree branches or even polystyrene foam before putting yourself or your sleeping bag directly on the ground.

 Homeless survival lessons – Fire and Heat